-- 54 EFRAG notes that intangibles are not addressed as a separate content element.
-EFRAG notes that the ED states that it does not impose a specific structure for the disclosures and therefore the fact that the guidance on intangibles is embedded within the six content elements would not prevent reporting entities from grouping their disclosures about intangibles in a separate chapter. - 55 Although EFRAG generally considers that the proposed guidance and examples (presented across the different content elements) and Appendix B (providing a mapping of all the instances where intangibles are addressed in the ED) are very useful.
-However, EFRAG considers that the proposed presentation, where the guidance is scattered across the different content elements, does not emphasise enough the specific and unique role of intangibles in the value creation: - (a) Intangibles have a synergic nature and most intangible assets do not create income on their own but only in conjunction with other assets. - (b) Intangibles can have a positive or negative effect on value creation; they can create both risks and opportunities. - (c) Unlike tangible assets, Intangibles are 'scalable' which means that can be used repeatedly and in multiple places at the same time (e.g., knowledge). - 56 EFRAG suggests that the IASB could expand the discussion contained in paragraphs 4.16 and 4.17 to explain the above.
-We also suggest that the IASB includes cross-references between the proposed guidance and the illustrative examples of intangibles contained in Appendix B.
+- 55 EFRAG notes that intangibles are not addressed as a separate content element.
+EFRAG notes that the ED states that it does not impose a specific structure for the disclosures and therefore the fact that the guidance on intangibles is embedded within the six content elements would not prevent reporting entities from grouping their disclosures about intangibles in a separate chapter. - 56 Although EFRAG generally considers that the proposed guidance and examples (presented across the different content elements) and Appendix B (providing a mapping of all the instances where intangibles are addressed in the ED) are very useful.
+However, EFRAG considers that the proposed presentation, where the guidance is scattered across the different content elements, does not emphasise enough the specific and unique role of intangibles in the value creation: - (a) Intangibles have a synergic nature and most intangible assets do not create income on their own but only in conjunction with other assets. - (b) Intangibles can have a positive or negative effect on value creation; they can create both risks and opportunities. - (c) Unlike tangible assets, intangibles are 'scalable' which means that can be used repeatedly and in multiple places at the same time (e.g., knowledge). - 57 EFRAG suggests that the IASB could expand the discussion contained in paragraphs 4.16 and 4.17 to explain the above.
+We also suggest that the IASB includes cross-references between the proposed guidance and the illustrative examples of intangibles contained in Appendix B. - 58 Information about commitments received and given EFRAG suggests that the proposed guidance addresses information on commitments given or received other than those mandated by IFRS Standards (including IAS 1).